teekay/mbot_nodebots/README.md

 We need to install the firmata firmware onto the board.

 This fork uses a custom firmware, which combines the latest firmata (2.5.8), drivers for the WS2812 LED strips from [Node-Pixel](https://github.com/ajfisher/node-pixel), and the `mbotFirmata.ino` sketch from the original repository.

+At this moment this custom firmware is only present in ./firmware/build/bluetooth.
+This is not the proper place and will be updated.

 Open the sketch in Arduino IDE, connect your mBot via USB, compile and upload the sketch onto the board.